Policies and Procedures

 1. Eligibility: You must be currently registered and enrolled at SJSU to use Writing Center services.

 2. Preparedness: You must be prepared for tutoring by bringing specific writing-related questions as well as all necessary materials, including your writing, outlines, research, and/or prompts/assignment sheets.
 If you have already worked on an essay with a tutor, bring a new/updated copy of your revised draft to your next session, demonstrating that you have attempted to apply what you have learned.
+If you are working with a tutor in person, you must have a copy of your paper with you (either electronic on your laptop or a printed hard copy).

 For online sessions, if tutors report repeated tech issues with the same student, you may be blocked from making additional online tutoring appointments until you come in for a tech review meeting with one of our staff members.